If you’re looking for a beginner-friendly way to grow your dropshipping business, you’ve come to the right place.

 That being said, let’s talk about what dropshipping actually is.

-Dropshipping is a form of B2C (Business-to-Consumer) eCommerce.
-B2C eCommerce is when a business sells products directly to consumers through its own online store.
+Dropshipping is a form of B2C (Business-to-Consumer) eCommerce, which occurs when a business sells products directly to consumers through its own online store.

 Traditionally, eCommerce stores buy inventory, store their products, and then manually ship them to customers.